rambasnet/Python-Fundamentals-Lab/labs/conditionals/litagreining/README.md

-# CS0 Lab A - Conditionals and Unit testing - A
+# CS0 Lab - Conditionals and Unit testing - B

 Possible Points: 100

-Write a Python program to solve the Kattis problem with id **twostones** [https://open.kattis.com/problems/twostones](https://open.kattis.com/problems/twostones).
+Write a Python program to solve the Kattis problem with id **litagreining** [https://open.kattis.com/problems/litagreining](https://open.kattis.com/problems/litagreining).
 Read the problem statement carefully to design a correct solution.
-Note that the last part of the URL (twostones) is the problem id.
+Note that the last part of the URL (litagreining) is the problem id.

 ## Kattis Setup